stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-Next the image for the depth attachment is instantiated:
+Next the image is instantiated:

 ```java
 var props = new MemoryProperties.Builder<VkImageUsageFlag>()